mpdavis/python-jose/docs/index.rst

 Principles
 ----------

-This is a JOSE implementation that is meant to be simple to use, both on and off of AppEngine.
+This is a JOSE implementation that is fully compatible with Google App Engine which requires the use of the PyCrypto library.

 Thanks
 ------